kimh/circleci-build-recipies/README.md

 We will use two tagged image:

-- `kimh/toy:scratch`: this image is only used to level
+- `kimh/build-image:scratch`: this image is only used to take the
-- `kimh/toy:latest`
+- `kimh/build-image:latest`: